adangert/JoustMania/README.md

 Update Joust Mania
 ---------------------------
 Joustmania will auto update when started and connected to the internet.
 Sometimes there is a large update, it will say so, then you can press the start and select buttons on a controller to start this update, wait until the pi reboots.
+If you have the AP enabled, you may need to disable it first to gain access to the internet.

 Pairing controllers
 ---------------------------